chargebyte/chargebyte-docs/docs/source/everest_charging_stack.rst

 **API** (`view on GitHub <https://github.com/EVerest/everest-core/tree/main/modules/API>`__)

 This module is not mandatory for an EVSE setup using Charge Control C in EVerest.
-However, the module :code:`API` is responsible to provide a simple MQTT based API to EVerest internals.
+However, the module :code:`API` is responsible for providing a simple MQTT based API to EVerest internals.

 **ErrorHistory** (`view on GitHub <https://github.com/EVerest/everest-core/tree/main/modules/ErrorHistory>`__)

 This module is not mandatory for an EVSE setup using Charge Control C in EVerest.
 This module is responsible for storing EVerest error events in a database file.
-The location of the database file can be defined over a configuration parameter.
+The location of the database file can be defined via a configuration parameter.

 **OCPP** (`view on GitHub <https://github.com/EVerest/everest-core/tree/main/modules/OCPP>`__)